gjpelletier/get_hycom/README.md

 - get_hycom_3hr.py is written in Python
 - get_hycom_3hr.ipynb is a Jupyter notebook that is also set up to be able to save hycom outputs to your Google drive as a Google Colab notebook
 - get_hycom_3hr.ps1 is written in Microsoft Powershell.
-Powershell is a cross-platform task-automation solution that runs in Windows, Linux, and MacOS
+Powershell is a cross-platform task-automation solution that runs in Windows, Linux, and MacOS.
+This is a good option for people who do not use Python or Jupyter notebooks.

 INSTRUCTIONS